learnpoint/learnpoint-site/README.md

 1. Remove the link from /jobs/index.html.
 2. Do **not** delete the page.
 There might exist links to the page on external crawler sites.
-3. Add job-no-longer-available component on the page.
+3. Add job-no-longer-available include on the page.
 4. Set robots: noindex in front matter.